Ho Chi Minh City

 Source: @thaodienhighlight

-1. Take a tour on Saigon River
+1. Take a tour on River

 The most interesting thing tourists had better do when visiting Ho Chi Minh City is visiting the city by boat on the Saigon River.
 It will be a memorable memory for any tourists.
 The river encloses the city softly from the suburb to the urban.
 Staying on the boat, you may have time to see the city.
 The scenery on both banks changes from large fields to small old houses in fishing villages along the river to floating markets on the river and to the center of the city with skyscrapers, parks, riverside restaurants, entertainment centers.